 For others, having a gold tooth crown is quite appealing and they may go as far as to have it engraved or studded with gemstones!

 PFM crowns offer some of the strength of metal with the esthetics of porcelain crowns.
 However, they don’t usually look quite like natural teeth because of the way they are layered.
 It’s still possible for the ceramic coating to chip or crack, but the metal underneath will remain intact.
+However, they will almost always fil at the point where the two materials are joined.
+If the gums recede over time, a dark gray metal line can be seen and may be considered quite unappealing.

 How much does a tooth crown cost?